- Africa for AFS Afriholics!

 - Notify bank and cc company of travel dates so they don’t block charges.

-- VISA – We will remind you a month before travel to obtain visa online at http://www.tanzaniaembassy-us.org/ Bring the form and pay $50 upon entry.
+- VISA – We will remind you by June 1 before travel to obtain Multi Entry Visa online at http://www.tanzaniaembassy-us.org/ Bring the form and pay $50 upon entry.
 A passport valid for a minimum of six months beyond visa issuance and/or date of entry, and at least one blank visa page, is required.
-PASSPORT VALIDITY: 6 months.
-More later.

 - Travel Meds: no vaccines or meds required.
 Except if you add another Africa country prior to entry, you have to get yellow fever shot and show yellow fever form upon entry!
 2 meds suggested – anti-malaria pills and Diamox 5mg to help acclimatize with your blood flow but only 65% effective.
 More on this later.